elpulgardelpanda/syscrap/README.md

 A `Mongo` worker is a wrapper around a connection to the underlying MongoDB server. `Mongo` workers are pooled using [poolboy](https://github.com/devinus/poolboy).
-The pool size is configurable to accomodate every `Aggregator.Metric` on the system.
+The pool size is configurable to accomodate every `Metric` on the system and everything needed by every `Reaction` (which may be much).
 If the system scales, the underlying Mongo must scale too.

 ### Reaction

-The `Reactor` only supervises `ReactorWorker` processes.
+The `Reactor` only supervises a limited pool of `Reactor.Worker` processes.
 It keeps alive one process for each `Reaction` defined in the system.

-Each `ReactorWorker` is specific for its `Reaction`.
-The actual `Reaction` logic can be so simple, like a threshold check over a DB stored value.
+Each `Reactor.Worker` starts the checking loop for the given `Reaction`.
+The actual `Reaction` logic can be just as simple as a threshold check over a DB stored value.
 But also can be much more complex.
 It may need to spawn and supervise its own pool of processes.
+That's totally up to the `Reaction` implementation.

-At any point of the process, a `ReactorWorker` or one of its children can use the SMTP helpers to send email notifications.
+At any point of the process, a `Reaction` or one of its children can queue a notification on the `Notificator`, read/write DB data using the `Mongo` pool.

 ### Notification

-The `Notificator` ...

-(...)
+The `Notificator` supervises a limited pool of `Notificator.Worker` processes.
+The size of the pool is configurable.
+If the system scales, the pool of `Notificator.Worker`s must scale too.

+The `Notificator` also provides helpers for any other process on the system to queue notifications.
+These are simple functions to properly add elements to the underlying Mongo queue.
+They add no load to the `Notificator` process itself.

+A pending notification on DB contains a reference to the actual `Notification` module to use, and provides all the needed parameters for it to work.

+Each `Notificator.Worker` lives in a loop consuming pending notifications.
+For each pending notification it gets, it starts a process and calls the `run` function for the right `Notification` module.

 ## TODOs